reecetech/pactman/README.md

 3. Otherwise pass through the `Content-Type` header and body as-is.
    Binary data is not supported.

 ## Verifying Pacts Against a Service
+You have two options for verifying pacts against a service you created:

+1. Use the `pactman-verifier` command-line program which replays the pact assertions against a running instance of your service, or
+2. Use the `pytest` support built into pactman to replay the pacts as test cases, allowing use of other testing mechanisms such as mocking and transaction control.

+### Using `pactman-verifier`

 Run `pactman-verifier -h` to see the options available.
 To run all pacts registered to a provider in a [Pact Broker]:

     pactman-verifier -b http://pact-broker.example/ <provider name> <provider url> <provider setup url>